lukerooney7/Lazy-Interference-SMT-Planning/README.md

-# pyPMT
-A Python library for Planning Modulo Theories using SMT
+# Lazy Interference Evaluation in Planning as SMT
 ## Installing pyPMT

 Install the package using `pip`: